Paradise Quays

 About the project

-The City is working towards securing an additional 1,050 residential aged care places for our community, which will be needed by 2036 to keep up with demand.
-Other projects include the Elvire Street, Viveash aged care development.
+The City is working to secure an additional 1,050 residential aged care places by 2036.
+Other projects include the Elvire Street, Viveash development, which has been sold to the Aspen Group for an over-55s village.

 Project scope

-The development is intended to take place at Lot 501, Paradise Quays, Ballajura.
+The development is planned to take place at Lots 503 and 504, Paradise Quays, Ballajura.
 Please see the map for a visual representation

-After hearing community feedback about the first masterplan, Council has initiated a Scheme Amendment to the current zoning, which defines clear built form requirements to guide future development.
-This includes minimum setbacks and building heights.
-Read the full scheme amendment report
+After hearing community feedback about the first masterplan, Council initiated a Scheme Amendment to the current zoning, setting clear built form requirements to guide future development, including minimum setbacks and building heights.

-Council also resolved to create the 80m Emu Swamp buffer area as a separate lot to ensure it is retained.
+Council also resolved to create the 80 m Emu Swamp buffer area as a separate lot to ensure it is protected and retained through land management planning.

 Frequently asked questions